Wodan58/G3-JOY-1/doc/INSTALL.md

 Instead of the many sections that the gcc compiler generates, this one has only .text and .data.
 That is more like Joy.
-It is a 32-bits binary, usable on almost any Windows version.
-The 64-bits binary has one more section, containing read-only data.
+It is a 32-bits binary, usable on almost all Windows versions.
+The 64-bits binary had one more section, containing read-only data.

+\pagebreak

 As this is a binary for the Windows system, it is possible to add an Icon that will be displayed here and there.
 ResourceHacker can be used to add that Icon